databricks-industry-solutions/hls-payer-mrf-sparkstreaming/README.md

 ```

-## Meeting CMS 2023, 2024 Comparison Mandates
+## Meeting the CMS 2023, 2024 Price Comparison Mandates
-Check out the demo notebook ***01_payer_mrf_demo.py*** to ingest, split, create a simple data model, and a lightweight query for complying with the CMS mandates for comparable prices.
+We build out a query to support this at the end of demo notebook ***01_payer_mrf_demo.py***.
+The notebook ingests, splits, and creates a simple data model, and a lightweight query for complying with the CMS mandates for shoppable prices.

 ## F.A.Q.